Pee Wee Ellis

 Kim’s debut album ‘Make Believe’ was released at the end of 2016, receiving glowing reviews and culminating in a highly successful album tour with sell-out shows across the UK in 2017/18 including Pizza Express ‘live’ Soho, The Pheasantry Chelsea, The Stables Wavendon, Cheltenham International Jazz Festival, Bristol Jazz & Blues Festival plus many more.
 The album includes many of Kim’s original tracks inspired by an absolute belief in following dreams.

-Music from both albums and single releases have been featured on BBC Radio 2, BBC Radio 3, Jazz FM, BBC Radio London ‘live’ session, BBC Introducing plus other national, local and worldwide radio stations.
+Music from all albums and single releases have been featured on BBC Radio 2, BBC Radio 3, live performance on BBC Radio 4, Jazz FM, BBC Radio London live session, BBC Introducing plus other national, local and worldwide radio stations.

 During the COVID-19 pandemic, Kim and drummer husband Mike continued to keep the music playing and remained firmly connected with their followers and supporters.
 As well as creating a series of ‘Twilight Music Session’ videos recorded remotely with musicians across the world, they were among the first musicians to set up a daily live broadcast on social media to bring some company, music and chat to those feeling isolated and alone.
 These ‘Coffee & Chat’ sessions led to a feature on local BBC Points West TV and subsequently to hosting their own jazz radio show!